Available as a podcast!

 When you arrive at the courthouse

 Come to court at least 30 minutes early.
 Allow plenty of time to travel to court and find parking.
 The police officer who will testify in your case will often be there early and may offer to talk to you.
-If you did not ask for information about the case from the police officer before the hearing, the police officer can tell you what evidence they have and the witnesses they intend to call during your trial.
+If you did not ask for information about the case from the police officer before the hearing, the police officer can tell you what evidence they have and the witnesses they intend to call to testify during your trial.

 Many other hearings will be scheduled at the same time as your hearing.
 Be prepared to wait, sometimes for up to two to three hours.
 Cases will generally be dealt with in the order they appear on the court list.
 However, if a matter is brief, such as a guilty plea or adjournment application, it will be called before the hearings.
 The hearings may be heard in age order, that is, the oldest matter first.